I have just released FSet 1.6.0, which completes the work on CHAMP sets and maps that I started months ago.

 See the GitLab MR for the details of how to use it.

 I did some quick micro-benchmarking, using sets of integers, comparing CHAMP against my older weight-balanced trees.
-On lookup (testing whether a value is in the set), CHAMP is about 40% faster at size 4, growing to over 3x faster at size 2048.
-On update (adding an element to the set, with about a 25% chance that it's already there), CHAMP has about a 20% advantage at size 4, growing to 40% at size 2048.
+On lookup (testing whether a value is in the set), CHAMP is about twice as fast at size 4, growing to almost 5x faster at size 2048.
+On update (adding an element to the set, with about a 25% chance that it's already there), CHAMP is roughly even with WB at size 4, but over 40% faster at size 2048.

 So to summarize, there's a significant and welcome improvement in update performance, and quite a remarkable improvement in lookup performance.
 W00t!